The 8 best clear mascaras for subtly enhancing and lifting your natural lashes

 RRP: £2.49 | Brush type: Bristle

-This mascara comes with interesting instructions on how to apply it, suggesting doing so over the top of your usual mascara to help maintain its colour all day.
+This mascara comes with interesting instructions around how best to apply it; the brand suggests doing so over the top of your usual mascara to help maintain its colour all day.
+A kind of clear sealant, if you will.

-Though I hadn’t tried this technique with any of the other clear mascaras, I was definitely surprised by this one's results.
+Though I didn't try this particular technique with any of the other clear mascaras, I was definitely surprised by this one's results.
 It made my lashes look thicker and less understated, locking in the colour and preventing fading or smudging.
 However, it didn't have great results when used as lash primer before mascara, making my mascara flake where it usually wouldn’t.

 Reviewed by: Annie Milroy, Kenedee Fowler